getalp/WCE-SLT-LIG/IS2016/README.md

 ## WER-S code

-here you can find a description of the new metrics used in these experiments: https://github.com/cservan/tercpp-embeddings
+here you can find description and code of the new metrics used in these experiments:</br>
+https://github.com/cservan/tercpp-embeddings

 ## Organisation